 - Assist in the management and care of the physical facilities and equipment used for trips.

-- Perform other general counselor duties, including but not limited to meal supervision, assisting with All-Camp Trips, and other duties as they arise.
+- Perform other general counselor duties, including but not limited to meal supervision, Night Duty, assisting with trips, and other duties as they arise.

 Camp/Organization: Camp Quinebarge (ACA Accredited)